RNA Sequencing Analysis: Everything You Need to Know

-This happens one step at a time using (typically) one of two extraction methods:
+This happens one step at a time using (typically) one of two RNA extraction methods:

 - Solid-phase extraction – RNA binds to silica fibers and is then washed free of contaminants before being mixed back into the solution.

-- Organic extraction – This uses lysis properties to isolate the RNA from the cell and then filters the contaminants out.
+- Organic extraction – This uses lysis properties for RNA isolation from the cell and then filters the contaminants out.

 Step 3: Creating the Sequencing Library

-In order for the data and eventual RNA-seq analysis to make sense, the results have to be measured against something.
+In order for the data and eventual RNA-seq data analysis to make sense, the results have to be measured against something.
 This something is the sequencing library.

-Now that you have your isolated and purified RNA sample, these RNA strands (once activated) will begin creating peptide chains and releasing hydrogen into the solution.
+Now that you have your isolated and purified RNA molecule sample, these RNA strands (once activated) will begin creating peptide chains and releasing hydrogen into the solution.
 Semiconductors will be able to measure this reaction and convert the information into data (0’s and 1’s).
 The sequencing library then acts as a barcode scanner for each of the possible reactions.

 Most next generation sequencing technologies will build these libraries for you—utilizing the concept of polymerase chain reaction (PCR) to amplify the copies of RNA available in the sample.

 Part 4: RNA Sequencing

-Next generation sequencing technologies are rapidly developing new and efficient methods of sequencing RNA.
+Next generation sequencing technologies are rapidly developing new and efficient methods of bulk RNA sequencing RNA.
 Most of the available technologies are able to provide the RNA sequencing and data needed for analysis.
-The one you choose depends on a number of factors—however, once decided, ensure that you have the following information available:
+The one you choose depends on a number of factors-however, once decided, ensure that you have the following information available:

 - Whether you need single-end or paired-end sequencing

 - The length of each RNA read

-- The primer binding sequence of the priming site
+- The primer binding RNA sequence of the priming site

 Part 5: Analyze the RNA Sequencing Results

 Sequencing genomic information and extracting usable data is truly at the forefront of modern science, especially when it comes to single cell genomics.
-The staggering amount of data contained within DNA—within a single cell—is something that borders on the spiritual phenomenon (learn more about single cell multiomics technology).
-And this is revealed when sequencing RNA.
+The staggering amount of data contained within DNA-within a single cell-is something that borders on the spiritual phenomenon (learn more about single cell multiomics technology).
+And this is revealed when single-cell RNA seq.